chevah/geck/content/review.rst

 Reviewer's check list - Support
 -------------------------------

-* Does the documentation contain old information that needs to be updated?

-* Does the documentation makes sense to new and existing users?
+* Does the documentation make sense to new and existing users?
+  Is there additional content required - such as Users Guide, screenshots?

 * UX: Does the Local Manager make sense along with the text configuration?

-* If it's a new feature release, does the information make sense to new users?
+* If it's a new feature release, does the information make sense to new users that are not familiar with the rest of the product?

-* Should there be an accompanying Users Guide?
-FAQ update?
-API addition?

-* Should there be samples, screenshots available?

-After a release:

-* If a customer-requested feature is added or if a bug fix is made, who should be contacted to notify them of the new release?

-* Are there further updates for non-Documentation related content, like the website or newsletter?
+  Should the information also be distributed beyond the Documentation such as the website?

+* Are there SFTPPlus-specific terms (ie jargon) being used?
+  Is there an explanation in the page about the term?

 Overview of the GitHub and Trac integration